Diane Whitehouse: Career

-She has based her career in Winnipeg, Manitoba, Canada, since relocating in 1977 from Edmonton, Alberta, to teach fine art at the University of Manitoba School of Art rising to Professorial rank.
-Before that, Whitehouse taught painting in the Fine Arts Department of the University of Alberta in Edmonton, Alberta.
+Whitehouse has based her career in Winnipeg, Manitoba, Canada, since relocating in 1977 from Edmonton, Alberta, to teach fine art at the University of Manitoba School of Art rising to Professorial rank.
+Before that, she taught painting in the Fine Arts Department of the University of Alberta in Edmonton, Alberta.
 She has also taught at the Banff Centre and the Nova Scotia College of Art and Design in Halifax.

-From 1975-1977, she served on the Alberta Art Foundation Advisory Committee in Edmonton.
+From 1975 to 1977, she served on the Alberta Art Foundation Advisory Committee in Edmonton.

 In 1983, Whitehouse created a committee of professors and students to establish Mentoring Artists For Women's Art.
 In 2004, Whitehouse was featured in MAWA: Culture of Community, a book celebrating the 30th anniversary of the group she founded.

-In 1984-1988, she was appointed to the Canada Council Advisory Committee.
-Whitehouse served as Chair of the Board of Winnipeg’s founding artist-run centre Plug In Gallery twice.
+From 1984 to 1988, she served on the Canada Council Advisory Committee.
+Whitehouse served as chair of the Board of Winnipeg's founding artist-run centre Plug In Gallery twice.

 Whitehouse was featured in the April 1991 issue of Border Crossings magazine.